Bash on Ubuntu on Windows: What Works and What Doesn't

 What this isn't

 It's not a desktop environment.
 Don't expect Ubuntu's GUI.
 This is Bash and command-line tools only.
-If you want graphical Linux apps, you still need a VM.
+Graphical Linux apps still need a VM.

 It doesn't integrate with Windows tools.
 Git for Windows and Bash on Ubuntu use separate credential stores.
 Your Windows SSH keys won't work in Bash.
 Each environment is isolated.